spesml/spesml.github.io/2_Concepts/3_ModelingFramework/01_univeral_interface_model.md

 ---
 # Universal Interface Model

 The universal interface model (UIM) delivers the foundation for describing interfaces and behavior across all viewpoints.
 As such, as SPES ML modeler, you will never explicitely instantiate elements of the UIM, as you will instead create elements of the functional, logical and technical viewpoints.
 However, as the UIM is the basis for all interfaces in each viewpoint, you will implicitely use the UIM all the time.
 The following section describe the concepts of the UIM and how they map to SPES ML model elements of the different viewpoints.
+The description uses a mathematical language to describe the concepts.
+While it is certainly helpful to have an understanding of the underlying mathematical theory, the actual modeling with SPES ML is done on a higher level of abstraction.

 ## General Concepts
 ### System Elements